Supply Chain & Logistics News and Events

 Simon Brown, Lead Facilitator for this program, engaged the group over four days in a series of tools and techniques to assist the participants in creating effective and transformational change implementation strategies.
 Using our typical experiential-learning format, participants applied these techniques to their individual projects in real-time and on the last day, all participants delivered a capstone presentation on their change projects, successfully earning the PCE.
 This program also enables participants to earn the P.Log by completing the Supply Chain Strategies module.

 The PCE designation is a professional statement of competence in leading an organization or group of individuals through change, effectively transforming the journey.
-We look forward to hosting our next online session this September 2020!
+We look forward to hosting our next online session on September 19 – 22, 2022!
 Learn more and enroll today.

 Logistics Institute Innovation Lab – University of Toronto / Rotman Collaboration